Vargasavour Recipes

 Instructions

-• Thinly slice the garlic cloves and chop a small bunch of parsley.
+• Slice the garlic cloves and finely chop the parsley.

-• Heat the extra virgin olive oil in a skillet over medium heat.
+• Heat the extra virgin olive oil in a pan over medium heat.
+Add the sliced garlic and chillies, and cook for 1-2 minutes until the garlic starts to sizzle and turn lightly golden.

-• Add the shrimp and salt to the pan and cook for 2-3 minutes, stirring, until the shrimp turn pink and opaque.
+• Add the parsley, shrimp, and salt, then cook for 2-3 minutes, stirring gently, until the shrimp turn pink and opaque.

-• Transfer the shrimp to a clay pot.
+• Transfer to a clay pot and serve hot with bread.

 Notes

-Slice the Garlic Thin: I always take my time slicing the garlic into thin rounds; it crisps up just right without turning bitter.
+Slice the Garlic Thin: I like slicing the garlic into thin rounds so it softens and turns lightly golden without burning.

-Let the Oil Infuse Slowly: I keep the heat on medium so the garlic and chili can flavor the oil without rushing it.
+Control the Heat: I keep the heat on medium so the garlic and chilli infuse the oil slowly without turning bitter.

 Nutrition